rousgidraph/Construction_management_system/README.md

 ## How do i go about this?

-Well thanks for asking, simply put.
-Clone this repo on your machine and import the project onto android studio, basically thats it.
+Well thanks for asking, simply put: Clone this repo on your machine and import the project onto android studio, basically thats it.
 Connect your android device make changes to the code and view it.

 ---